Portugal Crypto Tax Residency: NHR Is Closed — What Replaced It (2026)

 - Confirm with a Portuguese tax adviser before any move — changed recently; not legal/tax advice.

-Pulley and Carta record entities, cap tables and instruments (Pulley token + equity; Carta equity broadly) — useful for the company side of a relocation.
-They do not determine personal tax residency, IFICI eligibility or Portuguese crypto taxation, which stay Portuguese-tax-adviser determinations.
+Pulley and Carta record entities, cap tables and instruments — Pulley covering token and equity, Carta equity broadly — which is useful for the company side of a relocation.
+None of them determines personal tax residency, IFICI eligibility or how Portugal taxes a given crypto position; those stay determinations for a Portuguese tax adviser.

-Wag3s HR keeps the structured, auditable record of the company-side data around a relocation — entities, contributor and cap-table data, distribution events — feeding accounting and reporting, while personal tax residency, IFICI eligibility and Portuguese crypto tax stay tax-adviser-confirmed on current rules.
+Wag3s HR keeps a structured, auditable record of the company-side data around a relocation — entities, contributor and cap-table data, distribution events — feeding accounting and reporting.
+It supports, rather than replaces, the Portuguese tax adviser whose call your personal residency, IFICI eligibility and crypto tax treatment remain, on current rules.
 See the HR product page.

 Further reading